JanetMatsen/protocols/_posts/2015-01-30-ADH-purification-using-liters-of-culture.md

 		* Resuspend the Kanamycin and syring filer it into the flasks
 		* Inoculate the flasks with ~10mL of overnight culture per liter of autoinduction media base

+## Finalize purification plans
+* Use [this spreadsheet](https://docs.google.com/spreadsheets/d/1oLDPxM6pbjul0TU0kZnZZwuXRpIY0xC7nsihhSPGGJ0/edit#gid=2074177923) as a guide.
+All info should be entered in here upon completion.
+* Previously used or new resin?
+* Include controls like new resin done in parallel?

 ## Centrifuge in the Sorvoll floor centrifuge

 ## French press in the large french press cell

 ## Clairify lysates in the Sorvoll

 ## Prepare resin

 ## Load clairified lysate onto resin

 ## Wash loaded resin

 ## Elute ADH from the resin

 ## Quantify uMs via NanoDrop A280 readings
+* Enter A280 values into [this spreadsheet](https://docs.google.com/spreadsheets/d/1oLDPxM6pbjul0TU0kZnZZwuXRpIY0xC7nsihhSPGGJ0/edit#gid=2074177923).

+## Clean resin for re-use

 ## Pool desirable elutions

 ## Flash freeze and store at -80oC

+## Record notes
+* [this spreadsheet](https://docs.google.com/spreadsheets/d/1oLDPxM6pbjul0TU0kZnZZwuXRpIY0xC7nsihhSPGGJ0/edit#gid=2074177923) will contain the parameters for all ADH batch purifications we do.